drivr-old/dd-ui/src/lookup/docs/readme.md

  * `lookup-response-transform`
     :
     An optional attribute that allows to specify a function that transforms response.
 Useful when response is not an array.

+ * `lookup-data-provider`
+    :
+    Can be used instead of `url` to specify a function providing data.